 Oleoresin: A plant product containing chiefly essential oil and resin.

-On-Grade: Pertaining to the location of a finished floor with no portion below ground, and with the floor and the ground in contact or separated by less than 18 inches of well-ventilated space.
+On-Grade: Pertaining to the location of a finished floor with no portion below ground.
+Or the floor and the ground in contact or separated by less than 18 inches of well-ventilated space.

 Patching Compound: Compound used to fill or smooth subfloor irregularities in preparation for installing a new vinyl floor.